Appealing an offer

 In reception, year 1 and year 2, the class size is limited to 30.

-Your application can be turned down if all the classes already have 30 children.
+We cannot offer a place if all the classes already have 30 children.

 - admission arrangements have not been properly followed